YaoChengLab/StomaVision/SERVE.md

 10. click the profile icon at the top right corner and click `Settings`
 11. go to API Tokens tab
 12. click `Create Token`
-13. give a name and click `Create Token`
+13. give it a name and click `Create Token`
 14. click the copy icon to copy the whole token
 15. now in your terminal, replace the `{your_model_name_here}` and `{your_token_here}` and send the request
 ```bash